Explore the Brad Freeman Trail in Oroville

 A three-mile section of the Brad Freeman Trail connects the South Thermalito Forebay picnic and boat launch area with the North Thermalito Forebay which includes the Forebay Aquatic Center.
 The portion of trail north of the Thermalito Forebay is especially scenic in the spring with lots of wildflowers!
 Each side of the Thermalito Forebay has restroom amenities and day-use parking.
 This section of the Brad Freeman Trail is open to mountain bikers and hikers.

 The access for this wooded segment of the Brad Freeman Trail is off of Cherokee Road, 1.2 miles north of the intersection with Table Mountain Boulevard.
 The wide gravel trail (Burma Road) continues for about 3.5 miles back towards Oroville Dam with great views of the surrounding foothills.
-The trail has historically linked with the top of the Oroville Dam spillway area; however parts of the trail in this area may be closed due to repairs to the emergency spillway.
+The trail has historically linked with the top of the Oroville Dam spillway area; however parts of the trail in this area may be closed periodically during work on the spillway.

 Featuring lake views, the North Thermalito Diversion Pool Section of the trail is a popular hiking, mountain biking, and kayaking spot—so feel free to enjoy the easy out-and-back hike and then try your hand at your own mini triathlon.
 Or just enjoy the hike.
 We won’t judge.

 For another easy hike, check out the southern side of the Thermalito Diversion Pool section, which runs parallel to the Dan Beebe Trail and takes you through an old train tunnel.